bayileyegnabate/07PewlettHackardAnalysis/README.md

   </tbody>
 </table>

-## Summary:

-* Provide high-level responses to the following  questions, then provide two additional queries or tables that may  provide more insight into the upcoming "silver tsunami."

-- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-- There are over 41380 employees ready to retire in near future, but only 1549 of them are elgible for the mentorship program.
-- Are there enough qualified, retirement-ready employees in the  departments to mentor the next generation of Pewlett Hackard employees?
-- There seems to be a huge gap between the number of upcoming retirement and the number of employees who qualify to the mentorship program.
-From retiring_mentor table shown above it is evident that there are no enough mentors in any of the PH departments.
-In every department, there are more than 20 employees ready to retire for evey qualifing mekntor.
+* The summary table clearly shows the huge gap between the number of upcoming retirements and the number of employees who qualify to the mentorship program.

+* In every department, there are more than 20 employees ready to retire for evey qualifying mentor.
 The rmc-ratio column show the approximate retiring-to-mentor ratio.
 In Finance department, for instance there will be more than 32 retirements for every mentor.